Warner reveals how Super Bowl loss scarred him for life - Yahoo Sports

 Warner reveals how Super Bowl loss scarred him for life originally appeared on NBC Sports Bay Area

-SANTA CLARA — Fred Warner expects plenty of comparisons of the 49ers' loss in Super Bowl LIV to their rematch with the Kansas City Chiefs in a little over a week.
+SANTA CLARA — Fred Warner expects plenty of comparisons of the 49ers' Super Bowl LIV loss to their Super Bowl LVIII rematch with the Kansas City Chiefs in a little more than a week.

-While Warner believes it's a different scenario with mostly different rosters, one element of that Super Bowl in Miami still haunts the All-Pro linebacker and will affect how he plays in the rematch against Kansas City.
+While Warner believes it's a different scenario with mostly different rosters, one element of that Super Bowl in Miami still haunts San Francisco's All-Pro linebacker and will affect how he plays in the rematch against Kansas City.

-"We're up by 10 points late in the game, and I'm thinking, 'Hey, we're about to win us a Super Bowl," Warner recalled.
-"And that thing switched pretty quick, you know?
-That scarred me for life because to this day, if it's a preseason, regular season, playoff game, I never start getting excited until that clock is zero."

 Warner admits he's "scarred for life" after the 49ers' fourth-quarter collapse in Super Bowl LIV 😳 pic.twitter.com/xoSYCsUcLI